|SIYE Time:12:08 on 13th August 2022|

 Mike was busy pouring himself another beer when Harry strolled into the kitchen with Lily in his arms.
 His flame-haired daughter was whimpering and floppy.

 ‘Lily’s had enough,’ Harry announced unnecessarily.
-‘I think it’s time for us to go, sorry.
+‘I think it’s a sign that it’s time for us to go.
 Thanks for a nice day, Jacqui, Mike.
 We’ve had a good time, and the kids have had a good time too.’

 ‘Happy kids!
 That’s the most important thing,’ I observed.
 Harry and Ginny nodded.